AmitKPandeyLabs/PowerBI_2_Customer_Behaviour_Dashboard/README.md

 -	**Clothing is the dominant category**, driving the highest revenue ($104K) and the largest number of sales (1,737 units sold).
 -	There is a **key difference in behavior by age**: While Seniors and Adults purchase frequently, the **Middle-aged** and **Young Adult** segments generate the most revenue, indicating a higher average spend.
 -	A significant opportunity exists to **convert non-subscribed customers**.
-With 73% of the customer base not subscribed, creating targeted campaigns to move them to a subscription model could dramatically increase customer lifetime value and predictable revenue.
+With 73% of the customer base not subscribed, creating targeted campaigns to move them to a subscription model could dramatically increase the customer lifetime value and predictable revenue.
 -	The **Average Review Rating of 3.8** is solid but indicates clear room for improvement.
 A strategic focus on product quality or shipping efficiency could boost this metric and improve customer loyalty.

 ## 🛠️ Tools & Skills Demonstrated